-Note: The Application EUI field is auto-generated by the TTN network.
+Figure 27: Application ID restrictions Note: The Application EUI field is auto generated by the TTN network.
 This is required when setting up Laird RS1xx devices that are associated to this application ID (Figure 28).

 Figure 28: Device overview screen 4.
 Enter the Handler Registration.
 This is the same as the router selection in the previous Gateway registration (see Figure 12 for more information).

-7.2 Adding a Device to the Application To add a RS1xx device to the Application ID recently established, follow these steps: 1.
+7.2 Adding a Device to the Application To add a RS1xx device to the recently established Application ID, follow these steps: 1.
 Click Register Device under Devices in the application overview page (Figure 29).

-Figure 29: Register device form

-2. Enter the Device ID.
+Figure 29: Register device form 2.
+Enter the Device ID.
 This ID must be unique on the user's account.
 We recommend using the convention dev (for device), followed by the Sentrius Sensor Dev EUI.
-For instance, if the Sentrius Sensor device has a Dev EUI of 0025ca00000000f then the Device ID is dev-0025ca00000000f.
+For instance, if the Sentrius Sensor device has a Dev EUI of 0025ca000000000f then the Device ID is dev-0025ca00000000f.
 Note: The Sensor Dev EUI can be found on the bottom of the sensor.
 This field is lower-case sensitive.

-Figure 30: Sensor Dev EUI 3.
-Enter the Device EUI.
+Figure 30: Sensor Dev EUI (Left - Previous version of Back Label Right - AS923 Region Supported Label) Enter the Device EUI.
 This is the Sensor Dev EUI on the label.
-To ensure uniqueness, the sensors extended MAC address is used. .
-The App key field is auto-generated by the TTN network.
+To ensure uniqueness, the sensors extended MAC address is used.
+The App key field is auto generated by the TTN network.
 The App EUI field was previously auto-generated by the TTN network when the application ID was created (Figure 26).
 The application EUI is associated with the application ID and used by the TTN servers to associate the device with the application ID.
-4. Register the device.
+Register the device.